TrueUSD Price Hits $1.00 on Top Exchanges (TUSD)

 - Lumi Credits (LUMI) traded 8.9% higher against the dollar and now trades at $0.0162 or 0.00000027 BTC.

 TrueUSD’s launch date was March 31st, 2018.
 TrueUSD’s total supply is 495,601,553 tokens.
+TrueUSD’s official website is tusd.io.
+TrueUSD’s official Twitter account is @tusdio.
 TrueUSD’s official message board is trueusd.medium.com.
-The official website for TrueUSD is tusd.io.
-TrueUSD’s official Twitter account is @tusdio.

 It is usually not possible to purchase alternative cryptocurrencies such as TrueUSD directly using US dollars.
-Investors seeking to trade TrueUSD should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase TrueUSD using one of the exchanges listed above.
+Investors seeking to trade TrueUSD should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase TrueUSD using one of the aforementioned exchanges.

 Receive News & Updates for TrueUSD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TrueUSD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.